jucian0/turbo-version/CONTRIBUTING.md

 5. Be open to feedback and willing to make changes if necessary.
 6. Ensure that your code is well-documented and follows best practices.
 7. Follow the project's code of conduct and be respectful and kind to other contributors.
 8. Once your pull request is submitted, it will be reviewed by a maintainer.
-We may ask for additional changes or information, and we appreciate your patience and willingness to work with us to improve Turbo Version.
+We may ask for additional changes or information, and we appreciate your patience and willingness to work with us to improve Turboversion.

-Thank you for your interest in contributing to Turbo Version!
+Thank you for your interest in contributing to Turboversion!